MeltwaterArchive/elasticsearch-batch-percolator/README.md

 aggregations on matching queries.
 You should consider this plugin to be 'vanilla percolation'.
 Some of the features were removed because they cannot be supported in batch-mode.
 Some have been removed to reduce the complexity of the code.

+## Release
+The project is hosted at jCenter and builds are uploaded by our Jenkins server.
+If you are a project maintainer with the necessary credentials, you can build a release locally by running:

+    ./gradlew clean build bintray